npruehs/ue4-rts/Documents/Manual/UserInterface.md

 ### Selected Unit Status

 1. Create a new widget blueprint.
-1. Create the widget where appropriate (e.g. BeginPlay of your player controller) and add it to your viewport.
+1. Create the widget where appropriate (e.g. `BeginPlay` of your player controller) and add it to your viewport.
-1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController and update your UI.
+1. Listen to the `OnSelectionChanged` event broadcasted by the `RTSPlayerController` and update your UI.

 ### Health Bars

-1. In your HUD, set AlwaysShowHealthBars, ShowHoverHealthBars, ShowSelectionHealthBars and ShowHotkeyHealthBars as desired.
+1. In your HUD, set _Always Show Health Bars, Show Hover Health Bars, Show Selection Health Bars_ and _Show Hotkey Health Bars_ as desired.
 2. Create a widget for drawing the health bar.

 ![Health Bar Widget](Images/HealthBarWidget.png)

 _You might want to make sure that the visibility of the widget is set to Hit Test Invisible.
 Otherwise, it will block mouse input from your player._

-3. Create a component deriving from RTSHealthBarWidgetComponent, and set its Widget Class to your health bar widget.
+3. Create a component deriving from `RTSHealthBarWidgetComponent`, and set its _Widget Class_ to your health bar widget.
-4. Forward the Update Health Bar event to your health bar widget.
+4. Forward the `UpdateHealthBar` event to your health bar widget.

 ![Component - Update Health Bar Value](Images/UpdateHealthBarValue.png)

-5. Forward the Update Position And Size event to your health bar widget.
+5. Forward the `UpdatePositionAndSize` event to your health bar widget.

 ![Component - Update Health Bar Position And Size](Images/UpdateHealthBarPositionAndSize.png)